bpineau/rcron/README.md

     cluster_name = other_jobs
     state_file = /var/run/rcron/stateB
 ```
-* Configure some HA daemon (keepalived or so) to keep server1 default active for the job group A and server2 active for the job group B. See "Multiple clusters setup" in SampleKeepalivedConfs.
+* Configure some HA daemon (keepalived or so) to keep server1 default active for the job group A and server2 active for the job group B. See "Multiple clusters setup" in the [sample keepalived configurations](sample_keepalived_confs.md).

 ## Authors

 Benjamin Pineau - ben |dot| pineau |at| gmail |dot| com